AgnijaIlzena/angular-client/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+(Make sure you use http instead of https).

+## The list of investment data will be available at the '/' route.
+# Ensure that the REST API (py-rest-api) server server is running properly before starting the Angular server.

+# This angular-client web application is compatible with the REST API 'py-rest-api' project.

 ## Code scaffolding